As You Sow

 Wabisabi

-WabiSabi operates two thrift stores plus a recycled building material store, all located in downtown Moab.
-These stores offer quality clothing, accessories, household items, furniture, books, and toys at great prices.
+WabiSabi operates a not-for-profit thrift store in downtown Moab.
+The store offers quality clothing, accessories, household items, furniture, books, and toys at great prices.
 And the sale of these items supports area nonprofit organizations.
-You get great stuff at a great price while our community nonprofits thrive and make Moab a better place to live.
-Both stores are open seven days
+You get great stuff at a great price while their community nonprofits thrive and make Moab a better place to live.
+The store is open seven days a week, from 10 to 7.

 Water Footprint Network